Medical education in Hong Kong: Internship

 To be registered as medical practitioners, medical graduates must successfully undertake and complete at least one year of supervised practice, generally known as an internship, with satisfactory performance.
 The internship is undertaken in hospital positions accredited for this purpose.

 During this year interns (house officers) are rotated to four specialties (medicine and surgery plus two of obstetrics and gynaecology, paediatrics, orthopaedics and traumatology, emergency medicine, psychiatry or ophthalmology).
 Each of them lasts three months.
 There is no work hour limit in Hong Kong and interns are expected to work 80–100 hours per week.

-Non-local Medical Graduates
+Non-local medical graduates

-Before the handover in 1997, medical degrees from HKU and CUHK were eligible for full registration with the General Medical Council in the United Kingdom.
-However, reciprocality for UK/ Commonwealth medical graduates has since been abolished.
+Prior to the 1997 Handover of Hong Kong, medical degrees from HKU and CUHK were eligible for full registration with the General Medical Council in the UK.
+However, reciprocality for UK or Commonwealth medical graduates has since been abolished.
 In order to become a fully registered medical practitioner in Hong Kong, all non-local medial graduates are required to attain a medical license (LMCHK) from the Medical Council of Hong Kong.
-The rigorous process includes passing the 3-part Licentiate Examination (HKMLE).
+The rigorous process includes passing a 3-part licentiate examination (HKMLE).
 In 2017, the Licentiate Society, an independent, non-profit entity, formed to represent the LMCHK and to help meet their professional needs.
-The MCHK exempts graduates of HKU and CUHK from taking the HKMLE.
+Medical graduates from HKU and CUHK are exempted from taking the HKMLE.